cypress-io/cypress-documentation/content/guides/guides/command-line.md

 Options passed to `cypress open` will automatically be applied to the project you open.
 These persist on all projects until you quit the Cypress Test Runner.
-These options will also override values in your configuration file (`cypress.json` by default).
+These options will also override values in your configuration file.

 | Option                | Description                                                                                                                   |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------- |